Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 - Very intense waves of pain can be associated with nausea and vomiting.

-- Burning urine, change the color of urine (bloody or cloudy), or passage of a stone can occur with renal colic.
+- Burning urine, changing the color of urine (bloody or cloudy), or passage of a stone can occur with renal colic.

 This is a very common cause of abdominal pain that comes and goes in females.
 The pain is usually related to the time of menstruation.